smartcontractkit/documentation/docs/chainlink-keepers/introduction.md

 To use a custom logic trigger, you will need to make your contract [Automation-compatible](../compatible-contracts/).

-1. Open the Chainlink Keepers app.
+1. Open the Chainlink Automation app.

     <div class="remix-callout">
-        <a href="https://keepers.chain.link" >Open the Chainlink Keepers App</a>
+        <a href="https://keepers.chain.link" >Open the Chainlink Automation App</a>
     </div>

 1. [Register](../register-upkeep/) a new Upkeep in the [Chainlink Automation App](https://keepers.chain.link) and select **Custom logic** trigger.
 Provide the address of your [Automation-compatible](../compatible-contracts/) contract and complete the remaining details.
 Your upkeep name will be publicly visible, but your email and project name will **not** be publicly visible.
 Ensure you specify the appropriate gas limit for your function to execute on chain.

 1. Fund your Upkeep with ERC-677 LINK.
 See the [LINK token contracts](../../link-token-contracts/) page to determine where to acquire ERC-677 LINK.

-1. After your Upkeep is registered, [manage](../manage-upkeeps/) it in the Keepers App.
+1. After your Upkeep is registered, [manage](../manage-upkeeps/) it in the Chainlink Automation App.

 1. For more details on custom logic automation, click [here](../compatible-contracts/).